emregul6/PDF2CSV/README.md

 - Python 3.x
 - `pdfplumber` - for extracting text from PDFs
 - `pandas` - for creating and saving CSV files

-## Usage

-- Place the PDF files you want to convert into the PDF_Box directory.
-- Run the script (main.py) to process the PDFs and save them as CSV files:

 ## License